akorsun1/Movie-Industry-Analysis/README.md

 ## Objectives

-1.Inform Microsoft about the state of the current movie industry
+1. Inform Microsoft about the state of the current movie industry

-2.Use tool of data analysis to determine the characteristics of a successful movie
+2. Use tool of data analysis to determine the characteristics of a successful movie

-3.Make the informed recommendations about what makes a movie successful
+3. Make the informed recommendations about what makes a movie successful

 ## Project Overview